mqtt-tools/mqttwarn/README.md

 To pass the published data (text) to the command, use `[TEXT]` which then gets replaced.
 This can also be configured with the `text_replace` parameter.

-Note, that for each message targetted to the `execute` service, a new process is spawned (fork/exec), so it is quite "expensive".
+Note, that for each message targeted to the `execute` service, a new process is spawned (fork/exec), so it is quite "expensive".

 ### `fbchat`

 Notification of one [Facebook](http://facebook.com) account requires an account.
-For now, this is only done for messaging from one accout to another.
+For now, this is only done for messaging from one account to another.

 Upon configuring this service's targets, make sure the three (3) elements of the list are in the order specified!